Cambo9p/Data201-group-project/project_diary.md

 }

 16/08/22 - cpe79 {

     refactored bar graph from crash page
     looking into other datasets to get information from created and started on report
+    created and completed .ipynb files to create the tables for the date model }

+17/08/22 - cpe79 {

 }